top of page

 This project reinforced several lessons that continue to shape my design approach:

-• Leading with positives can increase participation and reduce resistance when discussing difficult topics.
+• Leading with positives can increase participation and reduce resistance when discussing difficult topics, supported by both research and user feedback.

-• Simple interaction patterns help users complete reflective activities even during periods of low energy, motivation, or decreased capacity.
+• Simple interaction patterns help users complete reflective activities even during periods of low energy or reduced capacity, confirmed through user testing.

-• Including supporter perspectives can reveal insights that individuals may not identify on their own, creating opportunities for more effective collaboration.
+• Including supporter perspectives can surface insights individuals may not identify on their own, consistent with broader research and user research findings.

-• Structured reflection can become a powerful foundation for personalization when it is thoughtfully integrated into the broader product experience.
+• Structured reflection becomes more powerful for personalization when integrated thoughtfully into the broader product experience, reinforced by both literature and observed user needs.

 Copyright © 2026 Christopher Rowland